 Mandatory HMO Licensing was first introduced in Part II of the Housing Act 2004 and came into force in 2006.
-The rules on HMO licensing were amended in October 2018 and now, a
+The rules on HMO licensing were amended in October 2018 and now, an HMO must be licensed if it accommodates at least 5 people in 2 or more different households.
+The changes were made to the HMO licensing regime following extensive